Maps Overview

 Day/Night Overlay

 The 2D map shows a real-time day/night overlay.
-The shaded region represents nighttime, and the boundary between light and dark is the gray line -- a prime zone for enhanced propagation on HF.
+The shaded region represents nighttime, and the faint twilight band around the terminator marks the gray-line zone -- a prime zone for enhanced propagation on HF.

-The gray line updates automatically based on the current UTC time.
+The gray-line band updates automatically every minute.
 It's especially useful for DXers looking to take advantage of twilight propagation paths.

 Connection Lines